Kami/libcloud-website-v2/source/_drafts/welcome-to-new-website.md

 On top of that, the new design is fully responsive which means you can now better enjoy the content on smaller devices such as mobile phones and tablets.

+#### Improved and re-designed landing page

+We know that landing pages are very important so we have decided to totally re-design and re-organise ours.

+New landing page now displays all the important information (project features, code examples, showcases some companies and projects using Libcloud) and also features a more clear to action.

 #### Blog section